-B. Statutory Findings and Purpose
+B. Statutory Findings and Purpose Ordinance 2681 is an interim ordinance as de

-This ordinance is declared to be an interim ordinance as defined under California Government Code Section 65858.
-This ordinance is deemed necessary for the following reasons:
+Ordinance 2681 is an interim ordinance as defined under California Government Code Section 65858.
+The Ordinance was deemed necessary for the following reasons:

-- 1. The purpose of this ordinance is to protect the public safety, health, and welfare from a current and immediate threat posed by the issuance of land use or development entitlements for new gas station uses that could result in negative health, safety or other impacts on adjacent or nearby existing uses or neighborhoods with which new gas station uses may not be compatible, absent adequate local regulation addressing compatibility of new gas station uses with adjacent or nearby uses or neighborhoods. - 2.
+1. The purpose of this ordinance is to protect the public safety, health, and welfare from a current and immediate threat posed by the issuance of land use or development entitlements for new gas station uses that could result in negative

+- health, safety or other impacts on adjacent or nearby existing uses or neighborhoods with which new gas station uses may not be compatible, absent adequate local regulation addressing compatibility of new gas station uses with adjacent or nearby uses or neighborhoods. - 2.
 New gas station uses have been and/or may be proposed for construction in the City, and unless a moratorium is imposed on the issuance of land use or development entitlements for new gas station uses in the City, such development may result in negative health, safety or other impacts on adjacent or nearby existing uses or neighborhoods with which new gas station uses may not be compatible, absent adequate local regulation addressing compatibility of new gas station uses with adjacent or nearby existing uses or neighborhoods.
 This is particularly true regarding City zoning districts where currently new gas stations are permitted uses (C1, C2, and D4 zones) and approval of applications for such proposed new uses is subject only to site plan and architectural review, which review does not take into account such consideration as project emissions and other health impacts unrelated to aesthetics, siting and internal circulation. - 3.
-It is, therefore, necessary to impose a moratorium on issuance of land use or development entitlements for new gas station uses in the City that are not complete as of the effective date of this ordinance to provide time to evaluate and adopt legislation, guidelines and/or policies as required to address negative health, safety or other impacts of proposed new gas station uses on, adjacent to or nearby existing uses or neighborhoods.
+The imposition of Ordinance 2681 as a moratorium on issuance of land use or development entitlements for new gas station uses in the City that are not complete as of the effective date in order to provide time to evaluate and adopt legislation, guidelines and/or policies as required to address negative health, safety or other impacts of proposed new gas station uses on, adjacent to or nearby existing uses or neighborhoods.